Tuukka Rask: Backup and emergence (2007–2010)

-Starter and Vezina trophy season (2012–2017)
+Stanley Cup title, Vezina trophy and team dominance (2010–2019)

+In the 2010–11 season, Tim Thomas returned to top form, effectively relegating Rask once again to the backup role.
+With the Bruins winning the Stanley Cup in 2011 against the Presidents' Trophy-winning Vancouver Canucks, Rask became only the second Finnish goaltender to do so, after Antti Niemi of the San Jose Sharks accomplished the feat the previous year while Niemi was with the Chicago Blackhawks.
+However, unlike Niemi who won the cup as a starter, Rask did not play a single minute during the Bruins' cup run.
+Instead, Thomas would play every game and eventually win the Conn Smythe as the playoff MVP after posting a 1.98 GAA and leading the league with a .940 save percentage during that year's playoffs.
+Thomas surrendered only eight goals in the seven games in the Stanley Cup Finals against the Canucks.

 On 28 June 2012, Rask re-signed with the Bruins to a one-year, $3.5 million contract.
 Prior to the declaration of the 2012–13 lockout, Rask was named as the starting goaltender for the Bruins, replacing Tim Thomas, who would eventually be traded to the New York Islanders on 7 February 2013.
 During the lockout, which ended on 6 January 2013, Rask played for HC Plzeň, which won the Czech Extraliga that year.
-After the NHL resumed play, Rask led the Bruins to their second Stanley Cup finals in three years in the 2013 playoffs.
-In the third round against the Pittsburgh Penguins, Rask faced 136 shots in four games played, allowing two goals while making 134 saves for a 0.50 GAA and a .985 save percentage.
-In the Stanley Cup finals, the Bruins were defeated in six games by the Chicago Blackhawks, as Rask registered a .932 save percentage.
+After the NHL resumed play, Rask led the Bruins to their second Stanley Cup finals in three seasons in the 2013 playoffs.
+In the third round of the playoffs against the top-seeded Pittsburgh Penguins, Rask faced 136 shots in four games played, allowing two goals while making 134 saves for a 0.50 GAA and a .985 save percentage.
+In the Stanley Cup Finals, the Bruins were defeated in six games by the Presidents’ Trophy-winning Chicago Blackhawks, as Rask registered a .932 save percentage.